alidanial7/cursor-shared-django-rules/README.md

 ### File Naming Convention

-- Use descriptive names: `commands-base.mdc`, `serializers-base.mdc`
+- Use descriptive names: `commands-base.md`, `serializers-base.md`
 - Use kebab-case for file names
 - Group related files in directories
-- Use `-base.mdc` for foundational rules
+- Use `-base.md` for foundational rules
-- Use `-structure.mdc` for structural guidelines
+- Use `-structure.md` for structural guidelines
-- Use `-example.mdc` for template examples
+- Use `-example.md` for template examples

 ### Example Contribution